digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-32.md

 * Released VDM VSCode 1.0.4 including the above
 * Corrected some import/type resolution issues via Paul Chisholm.

+#### Mirgita Frasheri
+* First version for the fault injection plugin is done.
+We'll take the discussion today regarding the paper with Casper, Hugo, and Kenneth.
+* Worked on the rabbitmq fmu, switching from basic_consume to basic_get for get the data.
+This works now.
+* Next step on rabbitmq fmu: separating the dostep logic from the message consumption from the rabbitmq server.
+The idea for the paper here has shifted somewhat, we'll continue the discussions in the upcoming weeks with Casper and Kenneth.
+* Working on getting the ns3 simulator (which provides fmi support) to work within the intocps in a very simple setup.
+This is part of the joint work with DTU, within ARF.
+* Autonomy paper draft is here, but needs to be finalised.

 ## Sub-projects status

 #### Sub-project X